Ivanclj/msia423-final-project/README.md

 ## Testing

-Run `pytest` from the command line in the main project repository.
+Run `make test` from the command line in the main project repository.

 Tests exist in `src/test.py`